beerose/blog/content/posts/js-quiz/post.md

 console.log(wtf); // ❓❓❓
 ```

-Correct answer: `"wtf"`.
+Correct answer: "wtf" will be printed to the console.

 #### Explanation

-JavaScript is _prototypal_ object oriented language.
+JavaScript is [_prototypal_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) object oriented language.
 As *window* is an object, you can find *Object.prototype* in window's prototype chain.

 <div style="display: flex; justify-content: center; width: 100%">
   <div style="text-align: center; width: 800px">